Black Gospel music: Thomas Dorsey era: 1920s–1945

+1946–1970s

 Following World War II, gospel music moved into major auditoriums, and gospel music concerts became quite elaborate.
 In 1950, black gospel was featured at Carnegie Hall when Joe Bostic produced the Negro Gospel and Religious Music Festival.
 He repeated it the next year with an expanded list of performing artists, and in 1959 moved to Madison Square Garden.

 In 1964, the Gospel Music Association was established, which in turn began the Dove Awards (in 1969) and the Gospel Music Hall of Fame (in 1972).
 Both of the latter two groups began primarily for Southern gospel performers, but in the late-1970s, began including artists of other sub-genres.
 Also in 1969, James Cleveland established the Gospel Music Workshop of America.
+Late 1970s, Mighty Clouds of Joy and the Canton Spirituals released gospel albums.

-Contemporary era
+Contemporary era: 1980s–present

 With the continuing rise in popularity of music as a form of radio, concert, and home entertainment, came the desire of some gospel artists to "cross over" into the secular genres and spaces that would afford them more exposure and success.
 This often came with a shift in musical style, taking on elements from secular music itself.
 This did not come without controversy, as many artists of this new urban contemporary gospel genre (like The Clark Sisters) would face criticism from churches, standard-bearers of the traditional genre, and the Black Christian sphere at large, as their new work was often seen as a compromise with "the world" and its sinfulness.
 Their album sales would speak for themselves, however.

-This pattern would repeat itself in subsequent decades, with new artists like Yolanda Adams and Kirk Franklin making increasingly more bold forays into the secular world with their musical stylings, facing criticism from many within their tradition, and nevertheless seeing unprecedented commercial success in their new musical spaces.
-The current sphere of Black gospel recording artists is almost exclusively of the urban contemporary bent.
+This pattern would repeat itself in subsequent decades, with new artists like Yolanda Adams, the Clark Sisters, Fred Hammond, Marvin Sapp, and Kirk Franklin making increasingly more bold forays into the secular world with their musical stylings, facing criticism from many within their tradition.
+They gained commercial success in the R&B chart and the current sphere of Black gospel recording artists is almost exclusively of the urban contemporary bent.